A Single Friendly Guide to Christmas Services

 Only 40% of single people said they like to attend church on Christmas morning.
 Sometimes this is because the focus on children can be painful, or it can be hard to sit alone surrounded by family groups.

 While you may have lots of families present, remember in the language you use that not everyone will have family to celebrate with today.
 Also be mindful of asking children what they got for Christmas.
-Not only is this hard for people who don’t have children, but it often exposes differences in wealth very starkly, and can put pressure on single parents.
+Not only is this hard for those without children, but it often exposes differences in wealth very starkly, and can put pressure on single parents.

 We hope that this resource helps you plan something that everyone can connect with this Christmas.
 We also have lots of ideas on how your church can ensure everyone has someone to spend Christmas with.
 Check out our other Christmas resources here.